miky4u2/RAagent/readme.md

 }
 ```
 ## .cmd special module
 While testing with Windows it appeared executing a Windows application via a .bat file opens up a cmd.exe window as well which might be a problem in some cases.
 To avoid this, a module with extension .cmd can be used.
 The file must contain a command and optional arguments in json format.
 The example below would execute 'notepad' or 'notepad.exe' directly.
 The *cmd* and *args* in the file override the *module* and *args* from the `/tasks/new` request.
-In the other words the command provided in the module is executed instead of the module itself.
+In other words the command provided in the module is executed instead of the module itself.

 ```json
 {